 Our prior planning paid off because the master station is programmed to send a text message to the field tech on duty at the time of the event.
 Within less than 90 seconds of the fault, the tech receives a message that there is a broken fiber fault 18 miles from Location 23 and it's time to roll.
 (This example is based on the DPS T/Mon master station system.
 It is not the only brand in the marketplace, but is a good one, especially in this application).

 An all of this before the first customer has a chance to even look for your call center's phone number.
 When they do finally call, your team can let them know the fault is identified and is being fixed even before they called.

-In this white paper we have outlined a typical example of the planning that is involved in a new system build out.
+In this article we have outlined a typical example of the planning that is involved in a new system build-out.
 However, often systems are not planned out from scratch with the latest technology.
 System integrators and network staff have to upgrade networks on the fly as they grow, as needs and funding allows.

 Building in flexibility to a system is key to allowing for future growth and network needs.
 Careful planning in advance can maximize the value of gear you install when you can combine network elements into one ru (like we did when combining the fiber router, the RTU, and the LAN hub all in one device like the NetGuardian 216F).
 This kind of efficiency adds real savings to tight budgets and enhances system reliability by minimizing the number of network gear that can fail.